 your breath away, it is not something I have met in another city-gives you extra reasons to book your flights and visit the place.

-What’s so special: Barcelona is one of the cities that combines sea and mountain so it can satisfy any taste.
+What’s so special about Barcelona: Barcelona is one of the cities that combines sea and mountain so it can satisfy any taste.
 The Monstserrat

 mountain monastery offers spectacular views of Catalunya and is just an hour North West by train.
 We took a day trip there and